March 3, 2025

 Scroll until you find the video you want to change, then click on it.
 You can also find the video on your public-facing channel and click the Edit Video button under the video player's right-hand corner.

-After you’ve selected your video, head to the Editor tab in the left-hand navigation column to access video editing tools.
-In YouTube’s video editor, the available tools are:
+After selecting your video, go to the Editor tab in the left-hand navigation column to access YouTube’s editing tools.
+The built-in editor allows you to:

 • Trim and cut: Drag handles around your video to trim content off the beginning or end or cut pieces in the middle.